ganeti/ganeti/doc/design-storagetypes.rst

 The ipolicy also contains a list of enabled disk templates.
 Since the cluster- wide enabled disk templates should be a stronger constraint, the list of enabled disk templates in the ipolicy should be a subset of those.
-In case the user tries to create an inconsistent situation here, gnt-cluster should emit a warning.
+In case the user tries to create an inconsistent situation here, gnt-cluster should display this as an error.

 We consider the first disk template in the list to be the default template for instance creation and storage reporting.
 This will remove the need to specify